hannotify/hanno.codes/_drafts/java-21-release-day.md

 Pattern matching for switch made our code far more elegant here.
 We're even able to address possible `null`s by defining a specific case for them or combining it with the default case (which is what we've done here).

-Checking an additional condition on top of the pattern match is easily done with a *guard* (the part after the `when` keyword in the code below):
+Checking an additional condition after the pattern match is easily done with a *guard* (the part after the `when` keyword in the code below):

 ```java
 static String apply(Effect effect, Guitar guitar) {